 How to Beat Addictions

-We with addictions think we are unlucky in love and life, easily locked into alcohol, drugs, and obesity.
+How to Beat Addictions: We, with addictions, think we are unlucky in love and life, easily locked into alcohol, drugs, and obesity.

 Most of us think we have no choice.
 We are wrong.
 It is our choice to say No…No…to that first drink, that first pill, that first temptation that will always take us on a ride to hell and back.